 After a decade of teaching in a variety of settings in both public and private elementary schools, Ms. Hermes is thrilled to have found this holistic education.
 She is currently learning more about Steiner’s foundational philosophies and is enjoying every minute of working with classes!

 Lesley Myers, a native Oregonian, received a BA in Sociology from the University of Hawaii at Manoa and a Masters of Arts in Teaching from Willamette University, located in Salem, Oregon.
 Mrs. Myers began her teaching career as a 2nd grade teacher in Monmouth, Oregon.
 From there, she furthered her teaching career as a Special Education Language Arts teacher and reading teacher at Mililani High School, on the island of Oahu.

 After living in the islands, she and her husband hiked 1,300 miles of the Pacific Crest Trail before settling down in Bend, Oregon.
 Mrs. Myers is an avid outdoorswoman who shares her love of surfing, skiing, rafting, and backpacking with her husband and two children.

 In her pursuit to find a school for her children that taught to the whole child, enriching the mind, body and spirit, Mrs. Myers discovered the Waldorf School of Bend.
 This holistic and developmentally appropriate approach to education inspired her to not only send her own children here, but to pursue a teaching career here as well.
-Mrs. Myers is currently working on completing her Waldorf teaching certification and is thrilled to teach our 2nd graders.
+Mrs. Myers has completed her first year of Waldorf Grades teaching certification and is thrilled to teach our 2nd graders.

 Michaela Precourt - Grade 1